M. Bison: In animation

 Voiced by Richard Newman in the American Street Fighter, Bison's attack on Chun-Li's village.
 The second season explored Bison's relationship with Cammy in the same manner as the gamesie, with Cammy being triggered as a "sleeper agent" in the opening episodes.
 She discovers that Bison had murdered her parents after discovering they were MI5 agents and brainwashed her into becoming a sleeper agent in the series finale, but not before she reestablishes her romantic bond with him.
 Bison seems to worship a Thai deity that instructs him on what to do with his resources, and in the finale, Bison convinces himself he has been told to destroy the Earth through the launching of nuclear missiles.
 Bison eventually engages Guile in a showdown which concludes when Guile who kicks Bison into a computer and fires a sonic boom at him, unleashing a strong magnetic force that pulls Bison into the computer, which explodes afterwards, destroying him completely.

 Bison is heavily featured as the primary antagonist of the UDON-published Street Fighter comic series.
 His story is mostly unchanged from the official version, portraying him as the dark and sinister leader of Shadaloo.
 Bison is the student of a mysterious woman whose tribe has mastered the art of Soul Power.
 After being exiled from further training, he studies the forbidden texts of their people and learns the nature of Psycho Power, the negative half of Soul Power.
 He returns to her later in life and uses this power to massacre his mentor's tribe, leaving only one survivor.
 Like the official story, Bison has a great interest in Ryu after watching him defeat Sagat at the last Street Fighter tournament and observing the nature of the Satsui no Hadō.
 At the end of the first series of comics, Bison is defeated in a battle Charlie but survives.
 As the comic moves forward, Bison announces his "Street Fighter II" tournament, until what would have been the final battle between Ryu and Bison.
 At this point, Akuma intervenes and demands a fight with Ryu.
-Bison senses the amount of great power Akuma carries and attempts to subdue him in combat, only to be halted by Rose's spirit who restrains him while Akuma kills the Bison.
+Bison senses the amount of great power Akuma carries and attempts to subdue him in combat, only to be halted by Rose's spirit who restrains him while Akuma kills Bison.